 David Eaton: Not clear but can be assumed.

-Joshua Sienkiewicz: : Yes, the current page allows the user to add new Cars, Customers, and Repair orders, which all imply that an INSERT statement would be needed for each table.
+Joshua Sienkiewicz: Yes, the current page allows the user to add new Cars, Customers, and Repair orders, which all imply that an INSERT statement would be needed for each table.

 Does each INSERT also add the corresponding FK attributes, including at least one M:M relationship?
 In other words if there is a M:M relationship between Orders and Products, INSERTing a new Order (e.g. orderID, customerID, date, total), should also INSERT row(s) in the intersection table, e.g. OrderDetails (orderID, productID, qty, price and line_total).